Agent Payments Protocol (AP2)

 What is AP2?¶

 Agent Payments Protocol (AP2) is an open protocol for the emerging Agent Economy.
 It's designed to enable secure, reliable, and interoperable agent commerce for developers, merchants, and the payments industry.
-The protocol is available as an extension for the open-source Agent2Agent (A2A) protocol, with more integrations in progress.
+The protocol is available as an extension for the open-source Agent2Agent (A2A) protocol and Universal Commerce Protocol with more integrations in progress.

 Build agents with